xlives/xlives.github.io/publications.markdown

 Conference Papers
 ---------------------

+*   Teeradaj Racharak and Satoshi Tojo and Nguyen Duy Hung and Prachya Boonkwan.
+Argument-based logic programming for analogical reasoning.
+In: Proceeding of Tenth International Workshop on
+Juris-informatics (JURISIN 2016).
+(2016)
 *   Teeradaj Racharak and Boontawee Suntisrivaraporn and Satoshi Tojo. [simπ: A Concept Similarity Measure under an Agent’s Preferences in Description Logic ELH](http://www.scitepress.org/DigitalLibrary/PublicationsDetail.aspx?ID=3RqLc2P0Eiw=&t=1){:target="_blank"}.
 In Proceedings of The 8th
 International Conference on Agents and Artificial Intelligence.
 (2016) 480–487